Diabolocom-Research/HISI-interface/docs/README.md

-# ASR Interface Documentation
+# HISI Interface Documentation

-This directory contains comprehensive documentation for the ASR Interface project.
+This directory contains comprehensive documentation for the HISI Interface project.

 ## Documentation Structure